kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 ### Redirections
 In HTTP, redirection is triggered by a server sending a special redirect response to a request.
 Redirect responses have status codes that start with `3`, and a `Location` header holding the URL to redirect to.
 When browsers receive a redirect, they immediately load the new URL provided in the `Location` header. **However, browsers always send a `GET` request to that new URL**.

 The `301 (Moved Permanently)` status code indicates that the target resource has been assigned a new permanent URI.
+The client should always go to the new location.
 A user agent may change the request method from `POST` to `GET` for the subsequent request.

-The `302 (Found)` status code indicates that the target resource resides temporarily under a different URI.
+The `302 (Found)` status code indicates that the target resource resides temporarily under a different URI, and the client should continue requesting the original url.
 A user agent may change the request method from `POST` to `GET` for the subsequent request.
 If this behavior is undesired, the `307 (Temporary Redirect)` status code can be used instead.

 The `307 (Temporary Redirect)` status code indicates that the target resource resides temporarily under a different URI and the user agent **must not change the request method and post data** if it performs an automatic redirection to that URI.